 If a complaint investigation raises concerns about the psychotherapist’s mental and physical capacity to practise the profession safely and effectively, the ICRC follows a process to inquire into the registrant’s capacity.
 More information can be found on the Incapacity Proceedings page of our website.

 Note: As of April 1, 2017, any ICRC decision involving an in-person caution, SCERP or undertaking, will result in a notation being made on the registrant’s Public Register profile.
-Please refer to CRPO’s By-law article 21.08 for more information.

 Issues CRPO Cannot Address